likicv/usysml-test-cases/README.md

-The idea behind uSysML is that SysML v2 behaviours are perfectly decomposable, in the sense that it would possible to create a valid SysML v2 model with just a subset of features defined by the full SysML v2 specification.
+The idea behind uSysML is that SysML v2 behaviours are perfectly decomposable, in the sense that it would possible to create a valid SysML v2 model with a subset of features defined by the full SysML v2 specification.
 We note that with just a subset of the full SysML v2 specification it would possible to create quite complex, fully compliant SysML v2 models.

 While the objective of this project is to generate test cases and associated discussion that will be useful in any SysML v2